yakovsushenok/MSc-Machine-Learning-UCL/README.md

 СОМР0163CW2 - First coursework of the module СОМР0163 Blockchain Technologies.
 In this group coursework we develop a smart contract for options and analyze them in the context of Decentralized Exchanges.

 СОМР0090CW1 - First coursework of the module СОМР0090 Deep Learning.
 In this coursework I implement a stochastic gradient descent algorithm, a DenseNet and implement an ablation study.

+COMP0081CW1 - First coursework of the module COMP0081.
+Here I implemented a classification and regression tree, adaboost and random forest from scratch.